bobwares/unity-game/README.md

 ### 2. **Implementation of the Unity Addressables Publishing Pipeline**
-### 2. Implementation of the Unity Addressables Publishing Pipeline

 The second deliverable is the **implementation of an automated Asset Publishing Pipeline**, responsible for **building, validating, and distributing Unity Addressable asset bundles**.
 This implementation exists to **decouple external studios and content teams from the core game repository**, allowing asset production to function as an **independent, modular workflow**.